Destineer

-Destineer, Inc. was an American umbrella company covering a holding company, a video game publisher, and a video game developer that was based in Minnetonka, Minnesota.
+Destineer, Inc. was an American umbrella company covering a holding company, a video game publisher, and video game developer based in Minnetonka, Minnesota.
 The company was founded by Peter Tamte, former executive vice-president of Bungie, in 2001.
 It developed some original titles and also ported games from Windows to Macs under a number of different brands, including MacSoft and Bold Games.

 In May 2011, the company silently shut down, together with all of its divisions and subsidiaries.